1millionwomentotech/toolkitten/summer-of-code/week-10/day1.md

 * Scene view

 #### Lights and camera
-In VR/AR expereinces it is good practice to have ONLY one main Camera
+In VR/AR expereinces it is good practice to have ONLY one main Camera.<br />
+The two main types are
+* Directional lights : Their possition in the scene is not relevant, oly its direction has an effect on the lighting
+* Point lights

 #### Importing assets from your computer

 If you have Windows 10, you probably already have Paint3D installed.